wp-cool-tools/quick-featured-images/README.txt

 * Improved performance when displaying post-thumbnails (thanks to @odoremieux)

 = 13.6.0 =
-* improved styles and starting using minify
+* improved styles and starting using minifying
 * added free vs. pro-section

 = 13.5.7 =